markveillette/rpi_sprinkler/README.md

 ## Synopsis

-Code to go along with Raspberry pi power sprinkler described here <url>
+Code to go along with Raspberry pi power sprinkler described here [URL]

 This code contains the script "run_sprinkler.py" which automatically runs an outside sprinkler on a fixed schedule using a crontab.
 The sprinkler will only run if there has been little to